GoogleCloudPlatform/professional-services-data-validator/README.md

 The default aggregation type is a 'COUNT *'.
 If no aggregation flag (i.e count, sum , min, etc.) is provided, the default aggregation will run.

-The [Examples](docs/examples.md) page provides many examples of how a tool can used to run powerful validations without writing any queries.
+The [Examples](https://github.com/GoogleCloudPlatform/professional-services-data-validator/blob/develop/docs/examples.md) page provides many examples of how a tool can be used to run powerful validations without writing any queries.

 #### Row Validations